jenpetsmit/eutilities/eutils/epost.md

 Creates a search history by:
   * Uploading a list of UIDs to the Entrez History server
   * Appending a list of UIDs to an existing set of UID lists attached to a Web Environment
-  * Saving Web environment (&WebEnv) and query key (&query_key) parameters that specify the location on the Entrez history server of the list of uploaded UIDs
+  * Creating Web environment (&WebEnv) and query key (&query_key) parameters that specify the location of the list of uploaded UIDs on the Entrez history server to use on subsequent queries

 ## Required Parameters for Epost